MicrosoftDocs/Advertising-docs/BingAds/hotel-service/manage-hotel-campaigns.md

 --batchresponse_d33d1715-3dd3-45aa-80a9-854493c8764e--
 ```

 Each response item contains an HTTP status.
 For updates, if the update succeeds, the status is 204.
-If the update failed (for example, the hotel was not found, a value is not valid, or the hotel object is malformed), the status is 400 and the body contains a list of errors.
+If the update fails (for example, the hotel was not found, a value is not valid, or the hotel object is malformed), the status is 400 and the body contains a list of errors.
 (A request may fail with other status codes.)

 The following shows a response item that contains an error.
-If an error occurs, the body contains an [CollectionResponse](reference.md#collectionresponse) object and each item in the `value` array is an [AdsApiError](reference.md#adsapierror) object.
+If an error occurs, the body contains a [CollectionResponse](reference.md#collectionresponse) object and each item in the `value` array is an [AdsApiError](reference.md#adsapierror) object.

 ```
 --batchresponse_d0048f4c-8a3f-40aa-9392-718943ecc5f3